MiSTer-devel/TRS-80_MiSTer/README.md

 Debug status line
  * The Debug Status line will only be visible in Partial or Full overscan modes
    * For monitoring Floppy Disk Controller (FDC)
-   * Usess the following format: Ddddd,Ccc,Ttt,Sss,dnn,sSS,Xxxxx \* where:
+   * Uses the following format: Ddddd,Ccc,Ttt,Sss,dnn,sSS,Xxxxx \* where:
      * dddd - Drive select latch (1-4).
 Only 2 drives are currently supported
      * cc   - FDC Command Register
      * tt   - FDC Track Register